LeToNode/Play2.0-CN-doc/gettingStarted/IDE.md

 [[images/idea.png]]

-You can use the Connect JPDA launcher using Debug As to start a debugging session at any time.
-Stopping the debugging session will not stop the server.
+To debug, first add a debug configuration

+1. Open Run/Debug Configurations dialog - click Run -> Edit Configurations
+2. Add a Remote configuration - click `+` button, select `Remote`
+3. Set Name
+4. Transport: Socket
+5. Debugger mode: Attach
+6. Host: localhost
+7. Port: 9999
+8. Select module you imported
+9. Close dialog - click Apply

+Start play in debug mode, I had to do this in a terminal outside of IntelliJ

+`play debug`

+which should show print `Listening for transport dt_socket at address: 9999`.

+Finally, set some breakpoints.
+Run the web app by executing the task `play` (again I had to do this in same terminal I ran `play debug`).

-If you make any important changes to your application, such as changing the classpath, use idea again to regenerate the configuration files.
+If you make any important changes to your application, such as changing the classpath, use eclipsify again to regenerate the configuration files.

 > **Next:**